signalfx/signalfx-agent/README.md

 ## Installation

 To get started deploying the Smart Agent on a single host for Windows or Linux, see the [Smart Agent Quick Install](./docs/smart-agent-quick-install.md) guide.
+For more information to help you set up Smart Agent on your network, see [Smart Agent Next Steps](./docs/smart-agent-next-steps).
 Technical details for other methods of agent installation are discussed below.

 ## Other methods of agent installation